PromptPex: Automatic Test Generation for Language Model Prompts: Evaluation

-We define effective tests as those that expose limitations in the prompt, which means that they result in more failures.
+\mypara{\% non-compliance} We define effective tests as those that expose limitations in the prompt, which means that they result in more failures.
 We consider non-compliance with the prompt as the metric for test quality.
 This includes any violations of the rules and constraints described in the prompt.
 This approach is similar to checking all the assertions over the output generated by a traditional program.

 We used \llmjudge{} to evaluate whether the output generated by the prompt violates any rules or constraints within the prompt as described in Section~\ref{ssect:impl:eval}.
 We could have also developed a validator that does not use the \PUT{} but instead relies on the \OR{}, as they precisely represent the constraints over the output.
 However, since the \OR{} is part of \toolname{} and was not provided to the baseline test generator, we refrained from using it to maintain a fair and equal comparison.

-We run the tests generated by \toolname{} and the baseline on \evalmodels{}.
+We run the tests generated by \toolname{} and the baseline on the following models: \testmodels{}.
 We compare the non-compliance of the output from the generated tests.
 In our evaluation, we consider more test non-compliance as better since it indicates that the tests are more effective at identifying gaps in the prompt’s constraints.